 How does the Labs2Zero Pilot Energy Score fit in with other green building rating programs, or supplement their ratings when labs account for a significant portion of a building’s energy use?

 Many existing programs have prescriptive requirements for measuring energy performance.
-I2SL is actively engaging a variety of organizations to ensure coordination and support of the Labs2Zero Energy Score.
+I2SL is actively engaging a variety of organizations to promote coordination and support of the Labs2Zero Energy Score.

 Does the Labs2Zero Pilot Energy Score account for data errors in the LBT peer group that was used to develop the score?

 There are a variety of data validation processes that prevent users from entering incorrect data into the LBT.
 Additional data checks are done before buildings are entered into the LBT peer group dataset (the dataset that was used to generate the scoring system).
-Further, LBNL researchers removed all buildings with estimated energy usage from the score development analysis.
+Further, LBNL researchers removed all buildings with energy usage marked as "estimated" from the score development analysis.

 How can I provide feedback on the Labs2Zero Pilot Energy Score?